 Residential: This type of treatment is for medically stable patients who need a very structured level of treatment.
 Patients live and sleep in a center with other young people.
 Patients in residential programs have frequent meetings with their team (therapist, dietitian, nurse and/or health care provider, and psychiatrist) and have a lot of group meetings.
 After residential treatment, patients often meet with an outpatient team, or transfer to an intensive outpatient program.

 In-patient: This type of treatment is for people with severe eating disorders who are medically unstable or people who were unsuccessful with treatment at a lower level.
 Patients receive 24-hour hospital supervision and care and have a very structured schedule.
-Once medically stable, patients may go home or to residential treatment.
+Once medically stable, patients may go home or go to residential treatment.

 If you are transitioning from inpatient or residential to outpatient treatment, here are some important things to remember: